Knguyen-dev/Blog-API/README.md

 12. Api Pagination?
 Of course we don't want to fetch everything from the database.
 And then update the front-end accordingly?

 13. Have a redis cache?
 Well in order for this to happen, it needs to work, even if the redis cache doesn't exist.
-So in case we don't use the website for awhile and the redis cache has been disabled, then our website still needs to work as normal
+So in case we don't use the website for awhile and the redis cache has been disabled, then our website still needs to work as normal.

 ### Additional stuff you'd put in another branch
 14. Start a conversion over to typescript since we want to practice typescript.